-If you have already set up your pension fund and you are paying regularly into it, here is how to make it work harder for you and increase your retirement income.
+However, how do you make your pension fund work harder for you and increase your retirement income?

-Boosting your pension is not just about increasing your regular monthly payments or paying in a lump sum when you can.
+Boosting your pension is not just about increasing your regular monthly payments.
+Also, it’s not about paying in a lump sum when you can.

-You can also change your investments, consolidate all your pensions in one place or even change your retirement date to give your fund more time to grow.
+Changing your investments is one of the best ways to boost your pension fund.
+Also, you can consolidate all your pensions in one place or even change your retirement date to give your fund more time to grow.

 Bear in mind, though, that investments can fall as well as rise, and you might get back less than you invest.
 A few smart choices now could see your pension buy you a much higher level of income when you retire.